WAT Executive Team

 Ms Dawn Haywood

-Dawn is Deputy CEO and Education Director of the Windsor Academy Trust, with five primary and two secondary academies in three learning communities across the West Midlands, plus a third Secondary Academy (a purpose built free School) due to open in 2018/2019.
+Dawn is Deputy CEO and Education Director of the Windsor Academy Trust, with five primary and four secondary academies in three learning communities across the West Midlands, plus a fifth Secondary Academy (a purpose built free School) due to open in 2020.

 Previously, Dawn was a Founder and Director of Aspirations Learning and Innovations at the Aspirations Academies Trust - a Multi-Academy Trust with twelve schools, consisting of six primary academies, three secondary academies, two Studio Schools and a Free School within three learning communities spanning three regions of England.
 Dawn was the Founder and Chief Executive of the Student Engagement Trust (SET) dedicated to the advancement of student engagement, voice and leadership to drive educational improvement.